 If those <websites, services, articles> aren’t quite what you’re looking for, let me know and we can continue talking about how I can help you on this project.
 Thank you again for taking the time to contact me.

 Don’t hesitate to share how much these solutions and services typically cost and what they can expect to get out of them.
 You can list the pros and cons to help educate your clients whenever possible.

 Use Email Templates

-I use the Yesware Google Chrome extension for Gmail for $12/month, but considering the volume of email I send/receive, this is a worthwhile investment.
-If you aren’t receiving a lot of inquiries, just save the templates in a document and paste them into your email composer as needed.
+I use the Yesware Google Chrome extension for Gmail for $15/month, but considering the volume of emails I send/receive, this is a worthwhile investment.
+If you aren’t receiving a lot of inquiries, just save the templates in a Google Doc and paste them into your email composer as needed.

 Using email templates can save you time and help you write more consistently.
-That’s why I collected the 10 most common emails I send to my own clients and made them available to you for FREE.
-What are you waiting for?10 Client Email Response Templates
+That’s why I collected the 10 most common emails I send to my own clients and made them available to you for in my client email response templates bundle!

 Don’t be a dead-end for your prospective clients.
 By simply responding and offering your assistance, you make yourself valuable and memorable.
 Maybe that client will postpone the project until they have more time.

 Maybe they won’t take your advice and come back after having a bad experience.
 Maybe your advice actually helped them find a solution on a small budget.

 Remember, your value isn’t defined by your income.
 Make an effort to help everyone who contacts you, especially clients.